MrSimonC/Playwright-In-Azure-Container-Apps-Template/readme.md

 * VS Code Command: `Docker: Docker Add Files to Workspace`
   * Then update `final` to use `mcr.microsoft.com/playwright/dotnet:v1.27.0-focal`
+  * Comment out the `USER appuser` section (so that root is used, bypassing permission errors)
 * Test with VS Commands `Docker Build` and `Docker Run Interractive`
 * Then run `az container up`: